project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/184-anthony-corsaro-on-investing-in-regenerative-cpg-brands-after-curing-an-autoimmune-disease-with-nutrient-dense-food.md

 ---
-title: 184 Anthony Corsaro on investing in regenerative CPG brands after curing an autoimmune disease with nutrient dense food
+title: 184 Anthony Corsaro On Investing In Regenerative Cpg Brands After Curing An Autoimmune Disease With Nutrient Dense Food
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-09-13)